 As part of his service to the academic profession, Kalle frequently blogs and employs social media to connect others and build communities.
-He has organized many conferences, including contributions to HASTAC’s annual international conferences in 2015 and 2016, and the After Marriage Conference in New York City.
+He has organized many conferences, including contributions to HASTAC’s annual international conferences 2015–2017, and the After Marriage Conference in New York City.
 Kalle has also held board appointments with CLAGS: Center for LGBTQ Studies (Chair of Programming), the open-source publishing platform OpenCUNY, and the CUNY Doctoral Theatre Students’ Association.

 The Graduate Center, CUNY, New York, NY 10016 (Expected June 2018)